keironchaudhry/women-in-tech-hackathon/README.md

 * As a user, I can use this web application on mobile as well as desktop with ease.

-* As a professional in the tech industry, I want to learn about the achievements and obstacles faced by women in this field to improve diversity and inclusion in my workplace
+* As a professional in the tech industry, I want to learn about the achievements and obstacles faced by women in this field to improve diversity and inclusion in my workplace.

 * As a user, I can communicate with the AI model in an online chat environment.

 * As someone interested in history, I want to learn about the contributions of women in the development of technology throughout history.

-* As a user, I can variate between different AI character models.
+* As a user, I can switch between different AI character models.

 * As a parent, I want to expose my child to the positive role models in the tech industry in order to encourage their interest in the field.